HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 | Master/slave delay exceeds 10S                                                     | DN: ... delay too much,can't check master-slave data consistency                                                      |
 | Delay exceeds 2S                                                                   | Table: ... in datanode: ... exist a large amount of data inconsistency                                                |

-### Global AUTO_INCREMENT
+### Global Auto Increment Sequence

-Global AUTO_INCREMENT, refers to that the AUTO_INCREMENT column of the table makes orderly auto-increment in various nodes of the whole distribution system.
+Global Auto Increment Sequence, refers to that the AUTO_INCREMENT column of the table makes orderly auto-increment in various nodes of the whole distribution system.

 HotDB Server provides Global AUTO_INCREMENT support.
 When the table contains AUTO_INCREMENT column, and in server.xml file, the value of the parameter autoIncrement is set as non-zero (one or two), Global AUTO_INCREMENT of compute node could be used the same as using AUTO_INCRMENT of MySQL: